Elon Musk says he would lift Twitter ban on Trump

 Issued on: Modified:

-San Francisco (AFP) – Elon Musk on Tuesday said he would lift Twitter's ban on former US president Donald Trump if Musk's deal to buy the global messaging platform is successful.
+San Francisco (AFP) – Elon Musk on Tuesday said that as owner of Twitter he would lift the ban on Donald Trump, contending that kicking the former US president off the platform "alienated a large part of the country."

+Musk's endorsement of a Trump return to the global messaging platform quickly triggered fears among activists that Musk would "open the floodgates of hate."

 "I would reverse the permanent ban," the billionaire said at a Financial Times conference, noting that he doesn't own Twitter yet, so "this is not like a thing that will definitely happen."